Skip to Content

 Trek to Lake Ellis (3,455m ASL)

-After breakfast, we set out on our journey through the heather and moorland towards Camp Mintos on an initial relatively steep trail.
+After breakfast, we set out on our journey through the heather and moorland towards Camp Mintos, following an initially steep trail.
 Expect breathtaking views all along the way.
-We shall carry packed lunch to have at a picnic point along the trail.
+We shall carry a packed lunch to have at a picnic point along the trail.

 After the lunch break, we continue our trek through a rocky, steep stretch.
 Altitude sickness symptoms may start appearing at this point; therefore, we will maintain a very moderate pace the rest of the way.
 If heights don’t scare you, you will have the opportunity to catch a beautiful glimpse of the entire Lake Michaelson from atop a cliff.

 Soon enough, we reach our final destination, Camp Mintos.
 Here, you will give your feet a well-deserved break by letting them breathe.
-Feel free to slip on your sandals or walk on bare feet around the beautiful Mintos Tarn.
-Later on, we will have our dinner and retire early in readiness for attempting the summit push to Point Lenana early in the morning.
+Feel free to slip on your sandals or walk barefoot around the beautiful Mintos Tarn.
+Later, we will have dinner and retire early in preparation for the summit push to Point Lenana early the next morning.

-With our mission accomplished, we will head back to Camp Mintos for breakfast.
-Later on, we shall set out to our next destination, Road Head camp, where we shall spend the last night.
-In good weather, we shall enjoy magical views of the Gorges Valley all along the way.
+With our mission accomplished, we will head back to Camp Mintos for brunch.
+Later, we will set out for our hike back to Lake Ellis, where we will spend our last night.

 We hope to come out with our hearts fuller and our souls richer, having unlocked our mountains on the journey to Point Lenana.